-Task 8 - Estimate the GLM coefficients using regularization (10 points)
+Task 8 - Select variables to use in the GLM (10 points)

-Most candidates successfully used R to create a GLM and implement regularized regression.
+Most candidates successfully used R to create a GLM and implement a variable selection technique.
 Many candidates failed to adequately compare the usage of the variables in the GLM to the earlier tree based models.
-Graders assessed each grader's comparisons based on the unique variable decisions made in the earlier tasks.
-In order to earn full points, candidates needed to go beyond listing the variables used by discussing why they were used by the different algorithms.
-Candidates needed to include evidence of running Ridge, LASSO, and elsastic net in their report to earn full points.
+Graders assessed each candidate's comparisons based on the unique variable decisions made in the earlier tasks.
+To earn full points, candidates needed to go beyond listing the variables used by discussing why they were used by the different algorithms.
+Many candidates commented that their choice of AIC or BIC was conservative, but failed to explain why that was the case.